lewagon/dotfiles/04-Front-End/02-CSS-components/01-Button-sprint/README.md

 ## Spacing around a link

-You might have noticed that `margin` does not apply on your links by default.
+You might have noticed that `margin-top` or `margin-bottom` does not apply on your links by default.
 This is because the `<a>` tag is an inline element.
-If you want apply spacing to links you will need to change their `display` property to `inline-block` or `block`.
+If you want to apply vertical spacing to links you will need to change their `display` property to `inline-block` or `block`.